 As well as taking part in debate on government bills presented to the Parliament, an independent can introduce their own bill.
 These are called private member's or private senator's bills.
 Introducing a private bill enables an independent to suggest a new law on an issue that they think is important or that they believe the Parliament is not addressing.
 Since private bills cannot pass without the support of the majority, they are usually defeated.

-Voting in the chambers
+Voting in the Senate and House of Representatives

 Members of parliamentary parties usually vote together, to support or reject a proposal in Parliament.
 Because independents do not belong to a political party, they can make up their own mind about whether to vote for or against a proposal.
 An independent can sometimes vote with the government and sometimes with the opposition.
 On some occasions, an independent may choose to abstain.